Varadkar45/Shape-AI-Python-and-Data-Analytics/README.md

 # Project made for Shape-AI-Python-and-Data-Analytics
-This project is based on Data Analysis which is performed on a specific Titanic Dataset
+This project is based on Data Analysis which is performed on a specific Titanic Dataset using Pandas and NumPy Packages